designchamber/fid/README.md

-# This is a repo for DIG2500.
+# This Repo is for DIG2500.
 I aspire to be an advertisement designer, and I plan for my designs to reflect this.